Algeria entry requirements for Netherlands passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Dutch passport holders.
-You must get a visa from the Algerian embassy in the Netherlands before you travel.
+No. Algeria does not offer visa-on-arrival for Dutch passport holders.
+You must obtain a visa from an Algerian embassy or consulate before you travel.
+There is no exception for tourism.

 Official sources